liukun-msft/working-docs/amqp/cbs-nodes-close-issue/working-notes.md

     endpointStates.emitComplete(((signalType, emitResult) -> onEmitSinkFailure(...)));
 ```

-The complete signal is catched by `AmqpChannelProccor#connectionSubscription`.
-Because channel status is not disposed currently, it goes to `AmqpChannelProccor#setAndClearChannel()` which actually close this channel, and then goes to `AmqpChannelProccor#requestUpstream()`.
+The complete signal is catched by `AmqpChannelProcessor#connectionSubscription`.
+Because channel status is not disposed currently, it goes to `AmqpChannelProcessor#setAndClearChannel()` which actually close this channel, and then goes to `AmqpChannelProcessor#requestUpstream()`.

 ```Java
 endpointStatesFunction.apply(amqpChannel).subscribe(